stefanpejcinoski/AutoBacklight/Readme.md

 ```
 ## Windows

 Use the Windows task scheduler to create an automated task every 1/2/3...whatever minutes to run the python interpreter with this script as an argument.
-The task scheduler has a graphical user interface so no commands
-will be provided
+I currently do not have a machine with Windows to install and test the script on to, but you can find instructions on how to use the task scheduler online.

 # Usage